 The number one killer of goldfish is polluted water caused by overfeeding of dry foods.
 Rotting uneaten food quickly causes an ammonia spike in the water which is a killer for all fish species.

-Most problems can be cured by a change of water and some un-iodized cooking salt added to the water (about three teaspoons per gallon).
+Most problems can be cured by a change of water and some un-iodized cooking salt added to the water (about a tablespoon per gallon, 3-4 grams per liter).
 Goldfish can take high concentrations of salt in their water if it is added gradually.
 Read more on goldfish diseases...